Search All FAQ Topics Below:

 Nope!
-The Visa® Reward Cards are unlimited.
+Receive a Visa® Reward Card for each referral.
+Earn as much as want!
 You may give your unique referral link to as many people as you like.
 Refer enough friends and your electricity may be free.
 For more information, click here.

 You’ll receive a thank-you email from us within 48 hours of your referral using your link to enroll.

 No. Unfortunately, the only way we have of tracking Rewards is through your link.

 Once we have received payment in full on your referral’s second invoice, you’ll most likely see the $50 Visa® Reward Card in the mail 4 to 6 weeks later.